 Jodie attended The University of Iowa for both her Exercise Science (BS ’89) and Physical Therapy degrees (MPT ’92).
 At the UI, she combined her love of competitive swimming and research in projects with both the Biomechanics and Physical Therapy Departments.
-After graduation, she spent part of her 17 years working in a small town hospital setting in Southern Oregon, gaining a variety of experience.
+After graduation, she spent 4 years working in a small town hospital setting in Southern Oregon, gaining a variety of experience.
 In 2000, she became one of the first therapists in the area to complete advanced training in edema management and has actively treated swelling disorders and wounds since that time.
-She expanded her practice to treatment of Pelvic Floor Dysfunction, and is in the process of becoming certified in the McKenzie Method.
-Jodie gave back to the profession through involvement in the APTA, both on a state and national level, on continuing education and legislative committees.
+She expanded her practice to treatment of Pelvic Floor Dysfunction, has training in the McKenzie Method, and an interest in Pilates.
+Jodie gave back to the profession through involvement in the APTA, both on state and national levels, on continuing education and legislative committees.
 Her personal interests include photography, cooking, and travel; the time that used to be dedicated to community theatre and master gardener training is now spent with her husband, children, chickens, and dog.